microsoft/fluentui/packages/react-components/react-motion/stories/src/CreatePresenceComponent/PresenceLifecycleCallbacks.stories.md

-A React component created with `createPresenceComponent` has the following lifecycle callbacks
+A React component created with `createPresenceComponent` has the following lifecycle callbacks:

 - `onMotionStart` \- This is called when any motion has started
 - `onMotionFinish` \- This is called when all motions have finished